aappddeevv/scalajs-reaction/docs/src/main/tut/docs/index.md

 ```

 ## npm and js packages

-Based on the scala libraries you use, you will need to bundle the appropriate packages.
-All of the scala.js imports underneath in the interop layer convert to CJS `require` calls.
+Based on the scala libraries you use, you will need to bundle the appropriate
+packages.
+All of the scala.js imports underneath in the interop layer convert to
+CJS `require` calls.

-* core: react (>=16.3+), create-react-class
+* core: react (>=16.4+), create-react-class
-* react-dom: react-dom (>=16.3+)
+* react-dom: react-dom (>=16.4+)
 * prop-types: prop-types
 * vdom: no js dependencies
-* fabric: office-ui-fabric-react (>= 5.58.0), merge-styles (>= 5.13.0)
+* fabric: office-ui-fabric-react (>= 6.0), or merge-styles directly for only that
 * redux: react-redux, redux

-Generally, if you include these in your package.json as runtime dependencies you should be all set.
-If you use `scalajs-bundler` you would need to add these to your build.sbt file.
+Generally, if you include these in your package.json as runtime dependencies you
+should be all set.
+If you use `scalajs-bundler` you would need to add these to
+your build.sbt file.

-If you do not use fragments or the other latest features in react, you can use an earlier version.
+If you do not use fragments or the other latest features in react, you can use
+an earlier version.